Nancy Pelosi Wants To Pass New Law Saying That Sitting Presidents Can Be Indicted

 “The Founders could never suspect that a president would be so abusive of the Constitution of the United States, that the separation of powers would be irrelevant to him and that he would continue, any president would continue, to withhold facts from the Congress, which are part of the constitutional right of inquiry,” Pelosi said.

-As The Inquisitr reported, some Democrats are growing more and more frustrated at Nancy Pelosi’s approach.
-A new report from The Daily Beast said that Democrats in both chambers of Congress are growing upset with her approach, especially in light of an anonymous whistleblower who reportedly revealed that Donald Trump pressured the Ukrainian president and its government into digging up dirt on Joe Biden related to his son’s business dealings in the country.
+As The Inquisitr reported, some Democrats are growing more and more frustrated at Pelosi’s approach.
+A new report from The Daily Beast said that Democrats in both chambers of Congress are increasingly upset with her approach, especially in light of an anonymous whistle-blower who reportedly revealed that Trump pressured the Ukrainian president and its government into digging up dirt on Joe Biden that’s supposedly related to his son’s business dealings in the country.